-A core taken from the wall of the well bore by firing hollow bullets into the formation.
+A core taken from the side wall of the wellbore; this coring process includes firing hollow, retrievable bullets into the formation and collecting the samples.

 To create holes in the liner or casing to allow for communication between the wellbore and the producing formation.

-A device used to perforate the lining or casing of oil and gas wells.
+A device used to perforate (create holes) in the liner or casing of oil and gas wells.

-A geologist that uses geological and geophysical techniques to determine where reservoir deposits may be located for extraction.
+A scientist (geologist) that uses geological, geochemical and geophysical techniques to determine where extractable oil and gas deposits may be located.